 Wear a Business Suit and Button-Up Shirt

-A navy suit with a plain white shirt is “the way” most gents start to go tieless.
+A navy suit and plain white shirt from a ubiquitous retailer like Men’s Wearhouse is often “the way” most gents start to go tieless.
 In fact, this is the menswear “uniform” for a business-casual office look.

 To stand out, we suggest some smart moves.
 First is to pay attention to the fabric for the suit and shirt.
 The suit fabric should have some weave, plain or twill.
 These textures are easier to style than true formal suits as a base.
 In comparison, plain shirts are acceptable.